Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue](https://media.discordapp.net/attachments/752203178715644024/901081894739922994/unknown.png)
   \
-  Wavedash with a low jump and start buffering dashes at the cue so you land before the transition
+  Wavedash with a low jump and start buffering dashes at the cue so you land before the transition.
  </details>

   <details>